Mastercard/available-merchant-offers-reference-app/README.md

  - Maven 3.6 or later

  - JDK 1.8.0 or later

-- Spring-framework
+ - Spring Boot 2.2+

-- IntelliJ IDEA (or any other IDE of your choice)
+ - A text editor or IDE

-#### If your editor is IntelliJ IDEA, you will not need to download the Maven and JDK
+#### If your IDE is IntelliJ IDEA, you may not need to download the Maven and JDK

 #### Checkout the code onto your local machine

+#### Configuration
 #### If you do not want to use the default STAGE keys associated with this project.
  - Setup account at [Mastercard Developers](https://developer.mastercard.com/account/sign-up)
  - Create a project & download signing key for the Avail Merchant Offers API.
 It will download a zip file.
  - Select .p12 file and copy it to `src\main\resources` folder.
- - Open `\src\main\resources\application.properties` and set these parameters: [consumerKey, signingKeyFilePath, keyalias, keystorepassword].
+ - Open `${project.basedir}/src/main/resources/application.properties` and set these parameters: [consumerKey, signingKeyFilePath, keyalias, keystorepassword].
 Replace 'stage' with 'sandbox' in the basepath parameter

+#### Build and Execute
+#### Running outside of IDE, from command line
+ - mvn clean install

+ - java -jar target/AvailMerchantOffersReferenceImpl*

+Go to your browser: *localhost:8080/* and work through the application

-## Running on IntelliJ IDE.
+#### Running on IntelliJ IDE.
-- On IntelliJ IDEA:
-*File/New/Project From Version Control/*
+ - On IntelliJ IDEA: *File/New/Project From Version Control/*

-- Open Maven window to generate dependencies: Click on *Lifecycle/Clean & Lifecycle/Install*
+ - Open Maven window to generate dependencies: Click on *Lifecycle - Clean &  Install*
- Compile: *Lifecycle/clean & Lifecycle/compile*
+ Compile: *Lifecycle - Clean & compile*

  - Run *AvailableOffersApplication.java*

 This will start up your local server at port 8080

 Go to your browser: *localhost:8080/* and work through the application

-## Running outside of IDE, from command line
-- mvn package

-- java -jar target/AvailMerchantOffersReferenceImpl*

-Go to your browser: *localhost:8080/* and work through the application

-## Some insights while using the service
+#### Some insights while using the service
  *Could not run this service on Sandbox as the service is not configured properly in Sandbox.
 Works from STAGE though, however STAGE is not stable all the time*

  *It returns a null pointer exception where no offers are found, should return a more meaningful error code or message Or even an empty list*